Chey Chettha II

-Chey Chestha II (Khmer:|ជ័យជេស្ឋាទី២; known by Siam as Chey Chettha II), was the Cambodian king ruled from 1618 to 1627.
+Chey Chestha II (Khmer: ជ័យជេស្ឋាទី២; Thai: พระไชยเชษฐาที่ 2; and known by Siam as Chey Chettha II), was the Cambodian king ruled from 1618 to 1627.
 After the official coronation ceremony in Lavea Em, in 2162 BE, 1618 AD, Maha Sakarach 1541.
-His full name was called "Preahbat Samdech Preah Chey Chestha Thireach Reameathibdei" and he was the eldest son of the Borom Reachea IV, and Chey Chestha II had a younger brother, Outey, who was captured by the Siamese king, Naresuan, and sent to Ayutthaya during the Siamese siege of Longvek in 1593.
+His full name was called "Preahbat Samdech Preah Chey Chestha Thireach Reameathipadei" and he was the eldest son of the Borom Reachea IV, and Chey Chestha II had a younger brother, Outey, who was captured by the Siamese king, Naresuan, and sent to Ayutthaya during the Siamese siege of Longvek in 1593.

-Moving the capital
+Moving the capital to Oudong

 Chey Chestha II During his captivity in Ayutthaya, his father, Soriyoapor, secretly communicated with him, communicating in military language through language codes because he could not trust the people around him for fear of the king.
 Siamese spies or spies nearby, all letters are subject to strict Siam translation.
 In a secret message, Srei Soiyoapor told his son, Chey Chestha, to find a way to return to Cambodia and transfer the throne to him.
 In 1605, the Siamese king, Naresuan, intends to raise an army to invade the Lao kingdom, so Chey Chestha asks the Siamese king to take the opportunity to flee to Cambodia.
 The Siamese king was unaware of Chey Chestha's intentions.

 The Siamese king agreed to the request during a battle with the Laotian army.
 Chey Chestha fled back to Cambodia.
 The Siamese king Naresuan, upon hearing that Chey Chestha had fled back to Cambodia, became depressed and died in 1605.
 Srei Soriyoapor transferred the throne to his son Chey Chestha II including a royal wedding with the daughter of Annam king named Ang Zhou in 1618.
 Until 1620, Chey Chestha, realizing that Lvea Em was next to the main river, was easy for foreign navies and large warships to attack, so he decided to move the capital from Lvea Em to Udong.
 Which was a good strategic area, easy to defend itself from the invading enemy, with Annam as the backbone, Chey Chestha abandoned the Siamese tradition and adopted the Khmer tradition instead and did not send tribute to the Siamese to show the Siamese no longer recognized Siam power over Cambodia.